cpausmit/FiBS/README.md

 ## Trouble Shooting

-if at any point some of the commands do not work check the environment, and make sure the setup was in the .bashrc file and where sourced
+If at any point some of the commands do not work check the environment, and make sure the setup was in the .bashrc file and where sourced

 Make sure that you do not need to type in any password to access any of the workers

 You can also stop the batch system.
-IT is recommened to do so once all work is done because it keeps running until you tell it to stop.
+It is recommened to do so once all work is done because it keeps running until you tell it to stop.

 ## Sub directories